Wildhoney/DiceMan/README.md

 Getting Started
 -------

 You must have Ruby installed and accessible via the terminal in order to use DiceMan.
+You will also need to install all of the Ruby dependencies with `gem install`.

 Once installed, you can see a list of options by specifying `diceman --help` in your terminal.
 From there you can decide which path to take.